-3.1 There will be a Labor Management Committee (LMC) which will be comprised of six members: three members appointed by the the Longy Faculty Union, and three members appointed by the President of Longy.
+3.1 There will be a Labor Management Committee (LMC) which will be comprised of six members: up to three members appointed by the the Longy Faculty Union Executive Board, and up to three members appointed by the President of Longy.
 The purpose of the LMC is to discuss and resolve issues of concern to the faculty and / or management as they may arise.
 This Committee will not be empowered to bargain unless an issue has been delegated in writing by both sides to the Committee for resolution.
 The Committee shall meet at least every other month to discuss issues of mutual concern.
 Faculty committee members shall serve without compensation.